Media Type: Alert

 Don’t rely on what your memory tells you.
 Rather, review the actual designation form and, if you don’t have a copy, ask the custodian or trustee of the retirement fund or your life insurance advisor to send you the current one.

 As you may know, there have been significant changes in the federal estate and gift tax arenas in the last year or so.
-Current law allows an individual to transfer up to $5 million of wealth (adjusted annually for cost of living) during the course of his or her lifetime, or at death, before any federal estate or gift taxes must be paid.
-The combined exemption for lifetime and death transfers for federal purposes in 2014 is $5.34 million.
-As a result, many of us may not need to incorporate tax planning into estate planning documents.
-While that may be the case for federal tax purposes, both Maryland and the District of Columbia assess an estate tax if the decedent’s estate exceeds $1 million.
+Current law allows an individual to transfer up to $11.18 million of wealth (adjusted annually for cost of living) during the course of his or her lifetime, or at death, before any federal estate or gift taxes must be paid.
+As a result, many of us may not need to incorporate significant tax planning into current estate planning documents.
+While that may be the case for federal tax purposes, both Maryland and the District of Columbia assess an estate tax.
+In Maryland, the estate tax exemption amount is $4 million in 2018 (increasing to $5 million in 2019).
+In the District of Columbia, the estate tax exemption amount is currently $5.6 million.
 Virginia currently has no estate tax.
-Therefore, those living in Maryland and the District of Columbia should include tax planning in the annual review process.
-Note that the Maryland legislature is currently considering a bill which, if enacted, would phase in a Maryland estate tax exemption equal to the federal estate tax exemption.
+Therefore, those living in Maryland and the District of Columbia should continue to include tax planning in the annual review process as these laws are always subject to change.

 If you have not implemented an estate plan, or if you have one but have tucked it away and haven’t looked at it in several years, let this be a reminder that your estate plan is not immutable.
 You should review it on a regular basis to ensure it reflects your current personal or financial situation.
 We encourage you to include this as one of your New Year’s Resolutions.
 If you have any questions, please contact one of the attorneys in our estates and trusts department at 301-340-2020.

 The purpose of a donor agreement is to clearly establish that donor is not the child's legal parent.